tectonic-typesetting/tectonic/docs/src/getting-started/first-document.md

 We hope that you’ll agree that these changes make for a program that is much more pleasant to use than the traditional tools.

 ## Cache

 The location of the cache depends on your operating system.
 You can use the [V2 Interface][v2cli-ref] to find the exact cache location on your machine or take a look [at the implementation][user-cache-impl].

-We recommend leaving the cache location at the default settings unless you have good reasons to change it, for example due to constrains within the environment tectonic is running in.
+If you need to change the location of the cache, you can do that by setting the environment variable `TECTONIC_CACHE_DIR` to the path of a directory.

-If you need to change the location of the cache, you can do that by providing a custom cache location with the environment variable `TECTONIC_CACHE_DIR`.
+We recommend leaving the cache location at the default unless there is a compelling reason to change it.

 [v2cli-ref]: ../ref/v2cli.md
 [user-cache-impl]: https://docs.rs/tectonic_io_base/latest/tectonic_io_base/app_dirs/fn.ensure_user_cache_dir.html